andrewvaughan/template-core/.github/CONTRIBUTING.md

 As such, the Project Maintainers **highly** recommend that you configure your development environment for commit signing before contributing to secure your contributions across all of your projects and to prevent disruption to your workflow when this new requirement comes into effect.
-More information on how to do this can be found, here:
+More information on how to do this, here:

 <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>